You have an OEM Windows installation, you would like to know if Ghost Solution Suite can image this system successfully.

 The issues experienced when imaging OEM installations are often but not exclusively caused by additional partitions, such as "Recovery" and "Tools" which are non-standard partitions loaded by the OEM manufacturer.
 In some cases these additional partitions do not perform normally and the drive cannot be imaged while they are present.
 In some cases it is not possible to get OEM Windows installations to image properly.

-The issue can be caused as well because in some scenarios the OEM Recovery partition was mounting to the same drive letter as the drive with the image file, causing GSS to not be able to locate the folder.
-You can resolve it by changing the drive letter in your image mounts too.
+In some scenarios the OEM Recovery partition mounts to the same drive letter as the drive with the image file causing GSS to not be able to locate the folder.
+You can resolve it by changing the drive letter your image mounts to.

 Please note Broadcom does not support the use of Diskpart.
 Using DiskPart incorrectly may result in loss of data, if you are not sure about what you are doing, do not use DiskPart.
-Here are the steps:
+Here is an example:

 diskpart